Dhruvin03shah/Dhruvin03shah/README.md

-# Hi 👋, I'm Devaansh
+# Hi 👋, I'm Dhruvin

 I’m a passionate **tech explorer** 🔍 who loves building solutions with , Artificial Intelligence  and Machine Learning🤖.
 My goal is to craft **scalable, impactful projects** that bridge the gap between ideas and real-world applications.